Section F: Penalties and/or Disqualifications

 - Any act deemed prejudicial to the best interests of the NBHA may result in the suspension of a member, including but not limited to the following:

 - Using abusive or intemperate language or attempting to threaten, bribe, influence or harass any contestant, show official or NBHA official.
 Also, any remarks made with the intent to cast aspersions on the character or integrity of an NBHA official or show official.

 - Moving or attempting to move markers at any time.

 - Use of electronic and/or remotely controlled devices to alter the outcome of a run.

 - Abuse of a horse in any way.

-- Competing while under the influence of drugs or alcohol.
+- Competing while impaired and under the influence of drugs or alcohol.